aws-samples/access-analyzer-automated-policy-analysis-blog/README.md

 ### Why did the validations fail?

-The updated IAM role and inline policy failed validation for two reasons.
+The updated IAM role and inline policy failed validation for three reasons.
 First, the reference policy said that no one should have more permissions than the reference policy does.
 The reference policy in this example included a deny statement for the iam:PassRole permission with a resource of /my-sensitive-role/*.
 The new created inline policy included an allow statement for the iam:PassRole permission with a resource of arn:aws:iam::*:role/my-sensitive-roles/my-custom-admin-role.
 In other words, the new policy had more permissions than the reference policy.

 Second, the list of critical permissions included the dynamodb:DeleteTable permission.
 The inline policy included a statement that would allow the EC2 instance to perform the dynamodb:DeleteTable action.

+Third and finally, the newly create Secrets Manager Secret had resource policy that grants public access to the secret.

 ### Cleanup